Blog · Review Essay · Last reviewed June 19, 2026

 The practical lesson is to distrust institutions that make moral concern feel like a personality defect.
 A healthy technical organization can hear hesitation without converting it into disloyalty, slowness, low ambition, or insufficient belief in the mission.

 Before adopting an AI tool, agent platform, analytics system, model memory layer, or workplace automation stack, ask what story the system tells its builders and buyers about the future.
 Ask who benefits from urgency.
 Ask which workers can speak when the product harms someone.
-Ask whether users can see, contest, and delete the behavioral record built around them.
+Ask whether users can see, contest, export, and delete the behavioral record built around them.
 Ask whether the company can still recognize a human being after its categories have become profitable.

+That makes the review a companion to AI in employment, platform governance, data minimization, AI audits and assurance, human oversight, data enrichment labor, metric governance, and shadow AI at work.
 Uncanny Valley endures because it shows the internet from the room where ordinary people helped make it feel inevitable.
 The future did not arrive as an abstraction.
 It arrived as jobs, dashboards, parties, jokes, office rituals, metrics, equity packages, and a thousand small permissions to see other people's lives as product surface.

 Sources